K1297/InnerSerenity/README.md

 The DApp begins with the creation of user profiles, where individuals can provide pertinent information about themselves, including their name, age, and gender.
 These profiles enable mental health professionals to gain valuable insights into their users' backgrounds, helping them tailor their approach and provide personalized support that aligns with the users' unique needs.
 Professionals, in turn, create comprehensive profiles highlighting their expertise, qualifications, and specialization areas.
 This allows users to search for professionals based on specific criteria, such as specialization, therapeutic approach, or treatment modality, ensuring they find the most suitable match to address their mental health concerns.

 Once users find a professional aligned with their requirements, InnerSerenity facilitates the appointment process, streamlining scheduling and eliminating administrative burdens.
 Users can request appointments, and professionals can accept or decline based on their availability, ensuring efficient and timely support.
 InnerSerenity also incorporates a rating system, empowering users to provide feedback and rate the professionals they engage with.
 This feedback loop promotes accountability, quality improvement, and transparency, benefiting both professionals and users in their mental health journey.
+The platform also incorporates a unique event ticketing feature, where specialized professionals can organize transformative events and issue ERC1155 tokens to participants.
+These events foster personal growth, enlightenment, and self-discovery, offering a holistic approach to mental well-being.

 # InnerSerenity Code Repositories